yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/01-graphcomponent/README.md

 <div id="graphComponent"></div>
 ```

-We also need to make sure that the `div` actually has a positive size.
+We should also make sure that the `div` actually has a reasonable size, as the default style will only set a `min-width` and `min-height` to `100px`.
 We can do this via CSS, but any technique that assigns a positive size to the element would work:

 ```
 #graphComponent {